halfbrained/cuda_runner/readme/readme.txt

 Where to get build-systems
 --------------------------

-*  In CudaText, build-systems are already in Addon Manager.
+*  In CudaText, many are already in Addon Manager.
-   In the menu "Plugins / Addon Manager / Install", you can find the package containing most of ST3 build-systems, taken from ST3 packages.
+   In the menu "Plugins / Addon Manager / Install", you can find the package "Many Build Systems", containing 40+ build-systems.
-*  You can find more build-systems in Sublime Text ecosystem, and place them to CudaText "data/buildsystems" folder.
+*  You can find more in the Sublime Text ecosystem, and place them to CudaText "data/buildsystems" folder.
 *  You can write you own, according to Sublime Text docs.
    https://www.sublimetext.com/docs/3/build_systems.html